 But budget-minded travelers, there's no reason to despair.
-If you're tight on funds, you can also get a TESOL certification online for less than $200.
+If you're tight on funds, you can get a TESOL certification online for between $200 to $500.
 Taking a TESOL course online also saves you the cost of visas, accommodation, and transportation overseas.

 Scholarships & Funding Options